keras-team/keras-io/templates/api/keras_nlp/models/index.md

 - Through the `from_preset()` constructor, which instantiates an object with a pre-trained configurations, vocabularies, and (optionally) weights.
-  Available preset IDs are listed on this page.
+  Available preset names are listed on this page.

 ```python
 classifier = keras_nlp.models.BertClassifier.from_preset("bert_base_en_uncased")